carriercomm/go-to/status_report.md

 * Potential exposure of sensitive data during migration

 ## Security Aspects
+Security mechanisms should be integrated into the migration pipeline to guarantee Confidentiality, Integrity, and Availability (CIA) of data.
 ###Threat Model:
+* Service Model - IaaS
+* Deployment Model - Hybrid
 ###Risks Assessment:
+* Major risk - exposing sensitive data during migration of a container
+* Major risk - Deploying container with malware from untrusted source
 ###Risks Mitigation:
+* Build "air gap" between container and sensitive data
+* Encrypt sensistive data.
+Inject keys into trusted container to access encrypted data
+* Require authentication and authorization for activating any stage of the pipeline
+* Log every changes in the pipeline for later audit

 # In Scope
 * Support Ubuntu Linux 12.04 LTS